 The most conservative treatments include lifestyle modification, such as cessation of extreme bicycling.
 Other conservative options include pelvic floor physical therapy, in which a physical therapist places their fingers through the vagina and or rectum to stretch contracted pelvic floor muscles.
 Then medications can come into play, such has specially prepared vaginal or rectal suppositories with medications such as valium and baclofen which can help relax muscles and nerves in the pelvic floor.
 Oral medications such as muscle relaxants and nerve pain medications come next.
 Finally, invasive injection procedures enter the picture if needed.
-Such procedures include image-guided pudendal nerve blocks to diagnose the condition and hopefully gain some long term pain relief, image-guided pudendal nerve pulsed radiofrequency treatment, image-guided botox injections of the obturator internus muscle to force relaxation Alcock’s canal.
+Such procedures include image-guided pudendal nerve blocks to diagnose the condition and hopefully gain some long term pain relief, image-guided pudendal nerve pulsed radiofrequency treatment, and image-guided botox injections of the obturator internus muscle to reduce pressure on the pudendal nerve as it passes through Alcock’s canal

 You can read about the St. Jude DRG stimulator here:

 Oftentimes, particularly for patients traveling from foreign countries to see me, I will combine many of the procedures above in a single treatment.
-Therefore a patient may have pulsed radiofrequency treatement to the pudendal nerve, platelet lysate hydrodissection of the pudendal nerve, pulsed radiofrequency treatment of the pudendal nerve, botox to the obturator internus muscles, and platelet rich plasma injections to the sacrotuberous ligaments all in one session.
+Therefore a patient may have pulsed radiofrequency treatement to the pudendal nerve, pulsed radiofrequency treatment of the pudendal nerve, and botox to the obturator internus muscles all in one session.
 The helps minimize the need to travel to my clinic multiple times to receive these treatments individually.